ekaggata/ResetMstsLicensing/README.md

 It's a .Net console application written in C# (using Visual Studio 2017 Community Edition), built for .Net framework 4.5.2, meant to be ran on Windows Vista or newer (only tested to run on Windows 7 x86-64 English version) with alocal administrator rights and having no extra library dependencies though making use of native WinAPI DLLs (which means it can hardly be expected to be runnable with alternative .Net Framework implementations and on non-Windows OSes).

 ## When to use
-When you receive an error message saying “Remote session was disconnected because there are no Remote Desktop client access licenses available for this computer.
-Please contact the server administrator“ but are sure that's a bug and your intention is legitimate.
+When you receive an error message saying â€œRemote session was disconnected because there are no Remote Desktop client access licenses available for this computer.
+Please contact the server administratorâ€œ but are sure that's a bug and your intention is legitimate.

 ## What it actually does
 * Deletes the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSLicensing registry key.